jarus/blog/2013/02/09/why-i-deactivated-power-nap-of-mac-osx.rst

     The volume Time Machine Backups was found corrupt and needs to be repaired.
     Error: This disk needs to be repaired.
 Click Repair Disk.

 Sorry I forgot to copy the log of the repair process but the result was hdutils isn't able to repair the volume.
 Now I started a fresh backup with disabled Power Nap.
+I wish Apple had replace HFS+ with ZFS in 10.6 but I think this will never happen.